reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 </Sandpack>

 In general, you should be suspicious of functions like `onMount` that focus on the *timing* rather than the *purpose* of a piece of code.
 It may feel "more descriptive" at first but it obscures your intent.
-As a rule of thumb, Event functions should correspond to something that happens from the *user's* perspective.
-For example, `onMessage`, `onTick`, `onVisit`, or `onConnected` are good Event function names.
+As a rule of thumb, Effect Events should correspond to something that happens from the *user's* perspective.
+For example, `onMessage`, `onTick`, `onVisit`, or `onConnected` are good Effect Event names.
 Code inside them would likely not need to be reactive.
 On the other hand, `onMount`, `onUpdate`, `onUnmount`, or `onAfterRender` are so generic that it's easy to accidentally put code that *should* be reactive into them.
-This is why you should name your Event functions after *what the user thinks has happened,* not when some code happened to run.
+This is why you should name your Effect Events after *what the user thinks has happened,* not when some code happened to run.

 </Solution>